-The Leadership Fellows Program prepares UAA College of Business and Public Policy (CBPP) students to be future leaders who meet the needs of Alaska organizations through leadership, professional development programs and mentoring.
+The Tom Case Leadership Fellows Program prepares UAA College of Business and Public Policy (CBPP) students to be future leaders who meet the needs of Alaska organizations through leadership, professional development programs and mentoring.

-The Leadership Fellows Program is a co-curricular mentoring program for graduate and senior-level undergraduate students who are committed to leadership and personal and professional development.
+The Tom Case Leadership Fellows Program is a co-curricular mentoring program for graduate and upper division undergraduate students who are committed to leadership and personal and professional development.
 Applicants must be enrolled for the full academic year (fall/spring semesters) for acceptance to the program.

 - Exceptional students (graduate and senior-level undergraduates) will be selected after an interviewing process.